Table of contents:

 -

-Get a rechargeable ticket for public transportation.
-This works for all trains and buses in Tokyo
+Get a rechargeable travel card for public transport.
+It is valid on all trains and buses in Tokyo.

 -

-Rent a portable Wi-Fi router.
-Here we have compiled all the details for you
+Rent a mobile Wi-Fi router.
+Here We have compiled all the details for you.

 -